 Unlike the under-age widow who can hold a licence but cannot serve in her own bar, Miss Furlong can enter a public bar, but is forbidden to hold a license!

 These aggravating anomalies should be cleared up when the Government at tempts to settle closing hours’ problem.

-The war years prevented the re-building of a new pub to replace the Railway Hotel.
-Instead a temporary bar was built, and operated in tin shed on the site for 14 years.
+The Railway Hotel was totally destroyed by fire on June 2, 1941.
+The war years prevented the re-building of the hotel, and instead a temporary bar operated from a tin shed on the site for 14 years.